breadnone/STween/README.md

 - audioFadeGlobalOut
 - sliderUI

+Note :
+All extensions related to VFXGraph are disabled by default due to Unity requires to install HDRP package to use VFXGraph.
+Uncomment the extension and the namespace in SlimTween -> Scripts -> STweenExtended.cs

 This lib is inspired by the legendary LeanTween, thus you can see lots of similarities in the naming convention.